 - College Algebra

 - Principles of Genetics

 Educational Differences in the American Physician Training System

 Unlike physician training programs in other parts of the world, there is no foundation training in the U.S. because medical students can choose to specialize, or not, upon getting their M.D. degree.
 The Bachelor of Medicine and Bachelor of Surgery programs often taught in Asian colleges, for example, are unheard of in the U.S. It is not uncommon for an American pediatrician to have earned a Bachelor of Arts in Sociology plus a Master of Health Sciences before qualifying for medical school.

 With the above in mind, it is more likely for an American doctor to be able to practice overseas than for a foreign counterpart to work in the U.S., and this is a matter of licensing and education.
-FMGs in the U.S. must deal with the Educational Commission for Foreign Medical Graduates, and the requirements set forth by this entity include:
+FMGs in the U.S. must deal with the Educational Commission for Foreign Medical Graduates.

 While it is true that many foreign physicians work and train at U.S. hospitals, they are often enrolled in special cooperation programs that may be sponsored through diplomatic exchange channels or the U.S. Agency for International Development.
 FMGs who may have already worked at an established practice in other countries will find the equivalency, licensing and certification program to be particularly arduous.